 Don’t believe us?
 During the height of the Covid-19 lockdowns global emissions were reduced by a sizable 17%*.
 Just under half of that reduction was from changes to our transport habits alone.
 All our little changes really do add up to something big.

-At E.ON Next we already provide all our customers with 100% renewable electricity**.
+At E.ON Next we already provide 100% renewable electricity** to all our fixed tariff customers.
 Plus, we’ve now fitted around four million smart meters to help our customers understand and reduce their energy use.
 But there’s still plenty more that can be done.

 Taking steps to improve your home’s energy efficiency is good for the environment and your wallet.
 Enhance your home by: